RasoulUnlimited/RasoulUnlimited.github.io/README.md

 npm install gulp-cli
 npm run build
 ```
 The `build` script compiles and minifies static assets using Gulp.
-Generated
-`*.min.css` and `*.min.js` files are not tracked in Git, so run this command
-before deploying locally or rely on the automated GitHub Actions workflow.

 ## Deployment notes
 The site is hosted on **GitHub Pages** and served through **Cloudflare** for improved performance and security.
-A GitHub Actions workflow automatically builds the minified assets and deploys the site on every push to `main`.
 Update the `CNAME` file when changing the custom domain.

 ## Cloudflare Worker
 A small Worker inspects the `User-Agent` header of each request.
 When a request